Hurricane/ Tropical Storm

 • Keep your cell phone charged and purchase backup charging devices to power electronics.

 If it becomes necessary to evacuate residents during a hurricane, authorities will issue evacuation orders by zip code zone or “zone.”
-Coastal residents should become familiar with which zone they reside in.
+Residents should become familiar with which zone they reside in.

 Knowing your zone will help you better understand when and if you need to evacuate during a hurricane or other serious storm.
+It will also help you avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters, and boosting public safety.
 You should only evacuate if you live in a storm surge evacuation zone or are ordered by elected and emergency officials to evacuate.
-Check more information on this map here.
+Visit the Houston-Galveston Area Council to download a detailed evacuation map and for more information.

 HURRICANE PREPAREDNESS FOR PEOPLE WITH DISABILITIES: